 1. Page Speed

-Users expect pages to load quickly.
+On a good website, users expect pages to load quickly.
 Slow page loading times will likely frustrate your users and can cost you anything from a missed conversion to lower search rankings, or more likely both.

 Let’s look at some of the reasons your site needs to be blazing fast nowadays, what role CMSs and frameworks play, and the best ways to optimize for speed and performance.